OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

 In ArcGIS, a WCS can be created mainly through 3 routes: a map document with raster data, a raster dataset or a mosaic dataset.
 Publishing a mosaic dataset requires ArcGIS Image Server, so unless you have this extension enabled, the only way to publish multiple rasters at once on a single WCS will be through a map document; therefore we’re are going to focus on this route.
 For more information see the documentation on `WCS services <http://server.arcgis.com/en/server/latest/publish-services/windows/wcs-services.htm>`_ or `Publishing image services from ArcGIS Pro <https://enterprise.arcgis.com/en/server/latest/publish-services/windows/publishing-image-services-from-arcgis-pro.htm>`_.

 Start by creating a map document and adding your rasters to it.
-Note that, if you have feature data in your map document, it’ll be excluded from your WCS.
+Note that, if you have feature data in your map document, it'll be excluded from your WCS.

 .. figure:: images/esri/arcpro_WCS_01.PNG
    :alt: Adding WCS data to your map document